Algebraic approach to solve $t\bar{t}$ dilepton equations: Algebraic solution

 and $d$ equivalent.
 The explicit expressions in terms of the initial equations (\ref{initialequations}) are given in the appendix.
 After equating both equations of each pair there remain two equations with the two unknowns $p_{\nu_x}$ and $p_{\nu_y}$.

 Again by means of ordinary algebraic operations the two non linear equations can be transformed into two polynomials of multi-degree eight.
 To solve these two polynomials to $p_{\nu_x}$ the resultant with respect to the neutrino momentum $p_{\nu_y}$ is computed as follows.
-The coefficients and monomials of the two polynomials are rewritten in such a way that they are ordered in powers of $p_{\nu_y}$ like \nonumber where $f$ and $g$ are polynomials of the remaining unknowns $p_{\nu_x}$, $p_{\nu_y}$ and the coefficients $f_m$, $g_n$ are univariate polynomials of $p_{\nu_x}$.
+The coefficients and monomials of the two polynomials are rewritten in such a way that they are ordered in powers of $p_{\nu_y}$ like

+where $f$ and $g$ are polynomials of the remaining unknowns $p_{\nu_x}$, $p_{\nu_y}$ and the coefficients $f_m$, $g_n$ are univariate polynomials of $p_{\nu_x}$.
 The resultant can then be obtained by computing the determinant of the Sylvester matrix

 which is equated to zero.
 The omitted elements of the matrix are identical to zero.
 Since each element in the matrix is a polynomial itself the evaluation is very elaborative.
 There are two ways to compute the determinant in practice.
 The more elegant way from a programming technical point of view is to invoke recursively a function which computes subdeterminants and consists of a very limited number of lines.
 Unfortunately it turns out that this approach is too time consuming.
 The other way is to let Maple \cite{Maple2004} compute and optimize the determinant as a function of the unknown $p_{\nu_x}$ and implement it.
 This way the code grows orders of magnitude in size but on the other hand the evaluation speeds up by orders of magnitude.